ON THE JOB

 (September 2024-December 2024)

 I also pitched product segments on behalf of the morning television show, which aimed to attract niche organizations who were interested in marketing their products, or services on air.
 This process began by researching our client’s show in depth, reviewing prior product segments and understanding how the host’s values were being expressed on-air.
 I also met with CEO Tara Ackaway on numerous occassions to further understand the detailed sponsorship packages our client was offering.
 As Tara is also the lead booking producer of the show, her insight pertaining to creating a product segment pitch was invaluable.
 She taught me that the most effective way to reach product-based brands and organizations was to reach out via a social media DM, in which the social media team would more likely than not provide an email to follow up with.
 After reviewing successful product segment pitches that the Social Wise Team had sent in the past, I drafted my own version of a product segment pitch, which was then edited according to the Team’s feedback.
 These pitches elaborated on the connection shared between our client and the brand, offering forth the opportunity for a representative of the brand to come on-air and highlight their products and services.
 The last step in the process was to scout organizations and brands that aligned with the show’s values, themes and target audiences.
 As I came across brands I perceived to be good candidates for the show, I then revised my draft template to relate to the brand’s products or services directly.
 I was able to connect with the founders of many brands and organizations, further collaborating with the Social Wise Team to coordinate and finalize segment opportunities.
-I am still in contact with the Social Wise Communications Team, as there were initiatives I had set into motion before the internship ended.
-As soon as the segment that I helped to coordinate is filmed, I will include a link to it below this description.

 Additionally, I assisted the account team in client meetings, offering forth strategic recommendations and taking notes as necessary.
 In one particular instance, I realized that one of our clients was scheduled to make an appearance at an event located in close proximity to where I live.
 After researching the client’s background and initiatives, I found that there was an opportunity to engage children from my community in a way that related directly to the client’s story book.
 I recommended to the client and the account team that they should take the opporunity to visit a specifc venue, as that venue offered forth the perfect setting for the client to read their story and connect with the natural elements discussed throughout the book.
 Though my time with Social Wise ended before the account team was able to book the client’s appearance at said venue, a member of the account team adopted the media lists I had created to build off of going forward, leading me to believe that I will see the client in my area in the near future.